ggranzow/test/capstone_weather/README.md

 ## Creating the `instructions.html` file

-The three steps in the numbered list above can be accomplished by executing the following (on windows use backslashes instead of forward slashes):
+After activating an appropriate environment and changing to the correct directory, the three steps in the numbered list above can be accomplished by executing the following (on windows use backslashes instead of forward slashes):

     rst2html project.rst build/project.html
     python hidetips.py